 Good Leadership in UK Business

-We conducted research to explore understandings of "good leadership" across three sectors – finance, law, and tech – to give an overall picture of good leadership in UK business.
+We conducted research to explore understandings of "good leadership" across three sectors – finance, law, and tech.
+The findings highlight character and interpersonal skills as essential qualities of good business leaders.

 OCP 5092 min